Raza-LIV/2024-react-nest-monorepo/README.md

 ```bash
 yarn add -g @nestjs/cli
 ```
 To create new `Module` via `/modules` folder, let's run:
 ```bash
 nest g module modules/test
 ```
-This going to create you a `/modules/test` directory with `test.module.ts` entrypoint file

-To create `Controller` run the following command:
+This going to create you a `/modules/test` directory with `test.module.ts` entrypoint file To create `Controller` run the following command:
 ```bash
 nest g controller modules/test
 ```
-This going to create you a `test.controller.ts` entrypoint

-To create `Service` run:
+This going to create you a `test.controller.ts` entrypoint via `/modules/test` To create `Service` run:
 ```bash
 nest g service modules/test
 ```
-This going to create you a `test.service.ts` entrypoint
+This going to create you a `test.service.ts` entrypoint via `/modules/test`
 ## Frontend
 The frontend is developed using `React` powered by `TypeScript`, providing a strong foundation for building maintainable and scalable applications.
 To enhance the development experience, Vite is used as the build tool, offering fast bundling and hot module replacement (HMR) for seamless development workflows.